Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/76fe66e1-6780-4d6b-ab6d-cee36e3ef0e6" />

-Do not change the product_id value.
-In the upper left, choose File > Save to save your changes.
+I did not change the product_id value.
+In the upper left, choose File > Save to save my changes.
 To add the new record, run the previous command.
-Notice that this command is the same AWS CLI command that you used to add the first record.
+I Notice that this command is the same AWS CLI command that I used to add the first record.
 Again, view the new record in the table by using the console:
 <ol>
       <li>Return to the Item explorer in the DynamoDB console.</li>
       <li>Confirm that the FoodProducts table is selected.</li>